 The common areas are wheelchair friendly, and there are dedicated rooms with adapted bathrooms for wheelchair users, accessible by lift.

-All ages are welcome.
+Kids from the age of six are welcome.
 A dozen of the rooms are interconnecting; some can fit an extra bed, and every Privilege room has a fold-out sofa bed.
 Val Thorens is well equipped with beginner slopes and junior ski schools.

 Toddlers and up – if they can walk, they can ski.